Back to Resources

 Knowing what to look for in competitor ads is as important as having the tools to find them.
 Here are the seven dimensions that matter most.

 • Creative strategy: Are competitors using product photography, lifestyle imagery, user-generated content, or graphic design?
 Understanding their visual approach reveals their brand positioning.
+A competitor using UGC-style content signals they are optimizing for trust and authenticity.
+A competitor using polished studio photography signals premium positioning.

 • Messaging themes: Track the primary value propositions.
 Are they leading with price, quality, speed, social proof, or fear of missing out?
 Identify the 2–3 most common themes.
+If every competitor leads with discounts, there is an opportunity to differentiate on quality or outcomes.

 • Offer frequency: How often do competitors run promotions?
 What discount levels and offer structures (percentage off, free shipping, bundle deals, free trials) do they use?
+A competitor that runs 20% off every week has trained their audience to wait for discounts.
+A competitor that never discounts has built premium positioning.
+Both are strategic choices you should understand.

 • Platform mix: Which platforms are competitors investing in?
 A competitor absent from LinkedIn might signal an untapped B2B audience.
 Heavy TikTok investment suggests they are targeting younger demographics.
+If you see a competitor running 50 active ads on Meta and zero on Google Display, that gap is an opportunity.

 Turning Insights Into Better Ads